pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-A good example of impling `PartialEq` to check equality between different types would be a program that works with distances and uses different types to represent different units of measurement.
+A good example of impling `PartialEq` to check equality between different types would be a program that works with distances, and which uses different types to represent different units of measurement.

 ```rust
 #[derive(PartialEq)]